TASEP hydrodynamics using microscopic characteristics: Notes and references

 Lax (1972) shows the role of characteristics to solve the initial value problem of the Burgers equation.
 See also Evans \cite{MR1625845}.
 Rezakhanlou \cite{MR1298939} shows there that if the initial condition presents no decreasing discontinuity at $a$, then there is only one characteristic emanating from $a$.
 Rezakhanlou \cite{MR1326665} shows that a local perturbation of the initial condition of the Burgers equation behaves like the characteristics or a shock.

 The convergence of the hydrodynamic limit of the tasep to the Burgers equation has also different approaches and results.
-The local-equilibrium convergence \eqref{local-equilibrium} was proven by Liggett \cite{MR0410986,MR0445644} for the case $r = 0$, before the conection between the process and the Burgers equation appeared.
+The local-equilibrium convergence \eqref{local-equilibrium} was proven by Liggett \cite{MR0410986,MR0445644} for the case $r = 0$, before the connection between the process and the Burgers equation appeared.
 The first paper realizing this connection was Rost \cite{MR635270} who studied the rarefaction fan case.
 Rost uses the sub-additive ergodic theorem to show almost sure convergence of the density fields and then a comparison with stationary systems of queues to identify the limit and to show local equilibrium; see also Liggett's book \cite{MR2108619}.
 The result is generalized by Seppalainen \cite{MR1625007,MR1677061,MR1681094, timo-exclusion-notes}, who uses it to prove almost sure convergence of density fields for a large class of initial conditions.
 Proofs for more general initial profiles were provided by Benassi and Fouque \cite{MR885130}, Benassi, Fouque, Saada, and Vares \cite{MR1115810}.
 Andjel and Vares \cite{MR892931} prove convergence of the expectation of the density fields for general initial profiles for a class of processes including the tasep, without using subadditivity.
+Andjel, Ferrari and Siqueira \cite{MR2087959} extended the arguments of Rost to the case of non-nearest neighbor jumps.

 In dimension $d\ge 1$, Rezakhanlou \cite{MR1130693} proves convergence in probability of the density fields while Landim \cite{MR1245290} shows that this limit is enough to have local equilibrium.
 See also Landim \cite{MR1127714,MR1141248}.
+Recent strong approach to hydrodynamics without subadditivity can be found in the work of Bahadoran, Guiol, Ravishankar, and Saada \cite{MR2257649}, \cite{MR2578381}.

-The use of law of large numbers for tagged and second class particles to show hydrodynamics in the tasep was used by Ferrari, Kipnis and Saada \cite{MR1085334} and the author \cite{MR1142763,MR1263704} for the shock case.
-Sections \ref{six} and \ref{seven} of this paper are based on \cite{MR1263704}, with some simplifications.
+Ferrari, Kipnis and Saada \cite{MR1085334} and the author \cite{MR1142763,MR1263704} used the laws of large numbers for tagged and second class particles to show hydrodynamics in the shock case.
+The structure of Sections \ref{six} and \ref{seven} follows the survey \cite{MR1263704} but with an important simplification.
+Here we only use a law of large numbers for the tagged particle and attractive couplings to obtain all the other results while the arguments in \cite{MR1263704} also used asymptotic properties of the invariant measure for first and second class particles, a more refined property.

 \paragraph{Further results not discussed in this paper} Local equilibrium does not hold at the discontinuity points of the solution $u$.
 Wick \cite{MR802566}, Andjel, Bramson and Liggett \cite{MR945111}, De Masi, Kipnis, Presutti, and Saada \cite{MR1008228} have proven partial results.
 The author \cite{MR1263704} proved that the limit is a convex combination of the product measures with densities $\lambda$ and $\rho$, depending if the second class particle for $\eta^{\lambda,\rho}_t$ is to the right or left of $(1-\lambda-\rho)t$.